According to Irina Petrosian, author of “Armenian Food: Fact, Fiction and Folklore” bagharj is defined as an ‘unleavened flatbread made without salt’.

 - Preheat oven to 350 degrees F.

-- Place individual slices on ungreased baking sheet lined with parchment paper for convenience and bake until golden brown, about 30- 40 minutes.
-(See note below for baking time information.)
-Rotating trays from one rack to another about half-way through baking helps to prevent bottoms burning and allows tops brown evenly.
+- Line ungreased baking sheets with parchment paper.
+Place individual baghaj slices about half an inch apart and bake until golden brown, about 30- 40 minutes.
+(See in 'Barbara's Notes' below information for baking time.)
+Rotating trays from one rack to another about half-way through baking helps to prevent bottoms from burning and allows tops to brown evenly.

 Notes